psychemedia/island-storynotes/three-little-pigs.md

 " And gobble you up as a cat would a mouse."
 To work the Wolf set when he'd finish'd his speech,
 But he found that *Pigweeney* was out of his reach;
-For the Honse was so strong it oblig'd him to feel,
+For the House was so strong it oblig'd him to feel,
 'Twas no joke to scratch against " *Iron and Steel*."

 When the treach'rous Wolf found the Pig was secure,